316 related texts · 8 related myths · Page 1 of 7

 It's a reminder that divinity can work through anything.
 Kohelet Rabbah, a fascinating collection of rabbinic interpretations on the Book of Ecclesiastes, puts it this way: "The ad...

 The story I want to share with you comes from the Talmud and it’s about Rabbi Ishmael ben Elisha, the High Priest, and a truly extraordinary encounter.
-Imagine this: Rabbi Ishmael ...
+Rabbi Ishmael goes into the ...

 The people of Hebron certainly did, right before Yom Kippur, the Day of Atonement.
-Imagine this: It's the eve of the holiest day of the year, a time for communal prayer and reflect...
+It's the eve of the holiest day of the year, a time for communal prayer and reflection.
+But Hebro...

 I'm talking about Yom Kippur, the Day of Atonement.
-It's more than just a somber day of fasting and prayer, you see.
-The sages tell us Yom Kippur is so vital that even in the messi...
+The sages tell us Yom Kippur is so vital that even in the messianic future, when all other holidays fade away, this one will rem...

-It’s a feeling woven deep into the fabric of Jewish mystical thought. to a fascinating passage from the Tikkun (spiritual repair)ei Zohar, specifically Tikkun 43, where we find thi...
+It’s a feeling woven deep into the fabric of Jewish mystical thought. to a fascinating passage from the Tikkunei (spiritual repair) Zohar, specifically Tikkun 43, where we find thi...

 Jewish tradition has a name for that feeling: the beinonim, the "average ones."
 And let me tell you, their fate is a cliffhanger worthy of any thriller!
-The Tikkun (spiritual repai...
+The Tikkunei (spiritual rep...

 Leviticus 23 lists every festival on the Jewish calendar.
 The Targum Jonathan transforms it from a schedule into an instruction manual, adding measurements, procedures, and theolog...